vkk-rawat/Ethara-AI/README.md

+## Might take some time to load the application
 # HRMS Lite — Human Resource Management System

 This is a assignment project for the EThara-AI done by Vivek Rawat.